fsarshad/Faaz_Final_Project/index.md

 Description:

-The main objective of this project is to tell a story of the competition and determine which FIFA World Cup from 1950-2014 was the best by visualizing the data on top four teams and their journey to there final placements.
+The main objective of this project was to tell a story of the competition and determine which FIFA World Cup from 1950-2014 was the best by visualizing the data through the use of HTML, CSS, JavaScript, and D3.

 ### Alpha Release